This post will provide several great ideas for things to do and see in Oxford, England.

 Founded in 1774, Oxford’s Covered Market boasts dozens of stalls and traders, including traditional market stalls like greengrocers and butchers, down to fresh flowers, bakeries, and gift shops.

 But for us, the best stall is that of Ben’s Cookies – opened in 1984 and now trading throughout the country, fresh and warm delicious cookies can still be bought here today.

 Whether you’re looking for a snack or you want to shop for gifts, this is a great place to visit while you’re in Oxford.

 9. See the Bodleian Libraries

-With over 13 million printed items available, this is one of the most impressive and large libraries in the whole world.
+With over 13 million printed items available, this magnificent library is one of the oldest libraries in all of Europe.